fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 > The _average_ function uses the array [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) method.
 If the method is not familiar to you yet, then now is a good time to watch the first three videos from the [Functional Javascript](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) series on Youtube.

 There are many different testing libraries or <i>test runners</i> available for JavaScript.
 In this course we will be using a testing library developed and used internally by Facebook called [jest](https://jestjs.io/), that resembles the previous king of JavaScript testing libraries [Mocha](https://mochajs.org/).
-Other alternatives do exist, like [ava](https://github.com/avajs/ava) that has gained popularity in some circles.

 Jest is a natural choice for this course, as it works well for testing backends, and it shines when it comes to testing React applications.

 > <i>**Windows users:**</i> Jest may not work if the path of the project directory contains a directory that has spaces in its name.